 Defining your greater purpose in life will also help you define your career in nursing.
 By prioritizing what’s most important to you, you’ll be able to choose a nursing path that fits within those priorities.
 Nursing jobs vary in schedule, environment, and intensity, so considering your whole life context will help you make the best choices.

 For example, a mother with young children may need to be more available at home.
-For her, creating nurse work-life balance may mean a particular work setting choice.
-In this case, an outpatient clinic will offer a more family-friendly schedule than working night shifts in an emergency room.
+For this nurse, creating work-life balance may mean a particular work setting choice.
+In this case, an outpatient clinic or telemedicine position will offer a more family-friendly schedule than working night shifts in an emergency room.

 Or perhaps you have a passion for underserved communities, and you also have the freedom to travel.
 That sense of calling and desire can lead you toward jobs in travel nursing, urban health care, or even international aid.
 Such roles could help you achieve nurse work-life balance by empowering you to pursue personal dreams through your nursing career.

 Ask yourself “Who do I want to be?” or “What contributions do I want to make in my lifetime?”
 Considering these questions within yourself and in conversation with trusted friends and mentors will help you understand what you need to do to achieve your inner goals.

 Work-Life Balance Tip #3: Guard Your Emotional Health

 As a nurse, you understand caring for the whole person, but do you look out for your own holistic health?
 If not, then it may be time to move your physical, mental, and emotional health up a few spots on your priority list.
 In doing so, you will find that you have more energy propelling you not only as you take care of your patients but also as you interact with those you love.

 Establishing healthy boundaries is important in keeping yourself grounded and emotionally healthy.
 When it’s time to leave work, make an intentional decision to disconnect from the stress you’ve carried during the workday.
 While it’s tempting to replay stressful situations in your mind, turn your attention to other aspects of your life instead.